 ----------------------------------------------------------------------------------------------------

 Indian scientists are, by and large, known to lead dual lives – a life in the lab that demands a rigorous scientific attitude of questioning and critical analysis, and a diametrically opposite one in their private sphere where the same scientific attitude is thrown to the four winds without any compunction while engaging in the most ridiculous superstitions.
-One scientist who stood out as a torchbearer of rationalism and humanism in this milieu of so-called scientists was Dr Pushpa Mittra Bhargava, fondly called PMB by friends and colleagues.
+One scientist who stood out as a torchbearer of rationalism and humanism in this milieu of so-called scientists was Dr Pushpa Mittra Bhargava, fondly called PMB by friends and colleagues, who died on August 1, 2017, at the age of 89.

 PMB was a visionary, scientist par excellence, writer, thinker, institution builder, administrator, a strong proponent of scientific temper, a great patron and supporter of all forms of art, a proactive citizen who took his duties as a citizen seriously, and above all a fearless man.
-He loved calling a spade a spade even when he was a government scientist without a care for consequences.
+He loved calling a spade a spade -- even when he was a government scientist-- without a care for consequences.

 Widely regarded as the architect of modern biology and biotechnology in India, PMB built and directed the prestigious Centre for Cellular and Molecular Biology (CCMB) in Hyderabad, considered a jewel in the crown of Indian science.
 Besides being one of the best equipped laboratories in the world, what made CCMB unique and different was its culture of sharing, openness, a 24x7 working institution, a hierarchy-free environment and an emphasis on all round excellence, be it research or the ancillary services.
-PMB scouted for talent from all over the world to set up the lab and resisted every pressure of recommendation from the highest quarters.
+PMB scouted for talent from all over the world to set up the lab and resisted every pressure by recommendation from the highest quarters.
 A strong voice in favour of basic research, his voice will be specially missed in today’s frontal and severe attack on basic science.

 Besides CCMB, he set up the unique Guha Research Conferences (GRC) a prestigious club of biologists in India, more than half a century ago and biologists still vie to be elected to it.
 The Department of Biotechnology or the Centre for DNA Fingerprinting (CDFD) would not have come into existence if it were not for his efforts.
-In 1995, PMB set up The MARCH (The Medically Aware and Responsible Citizens of Hyderabad), a voluntary organization that brought together doctors, hospital administrators, scientists, pharma industry personnel, and social workers to take up medical and health issues in Hyderabad.
+In 1995, PMB set up The MARCH (The Medically Aware and Responsible Citizens of Hyderabad), a voluntary organisation that brought together doctors, hospital administrators, scientists, pharma industry personnel, and social workers to take up medical and health issues in Hyderabad.
 He was troubled by the practice of rampant kickbacks to doctors and the complete absence of self-regulation.
-Through the efforts of The MARCH, Hyderabad today has a biomedical waste handling system and the country has in place, a system of accreditation of diagnostic laboratories that ensures reliable test results, besides a draft bill to regulate and supervise infertility clinics that practice Assisted Reproductive Technologies, an area of medicine that has, unfortunately, seen rampant malpractice.
+Through the efforts of The MARCH, Hyderabad today has a biomedical waste handling system and the country has in place, a system of accreditation of diagnostic laboratories that ensures reliable test results, besides a draft bill to regulate and supervise infertility clinics that practise Assisted Reproductive Technologies, an area of medicine that has, unfortunately, seen rampant malpractice.

-On one hand PMB had the privilege of interacting with over 60 Nobel Laureates, with more than half of them having visited CCMB, and a large number of them being close friends.
-On the other hand he was a people’s scientist.
-He was ever ready to propagate scientific temper of fight obscurantism, shoulder-to-shoulder with activists of various people’s science movements across the country.
+On one hand, PMB had the privilege of interacting with over 60 Nobel Laureates, with more than half of them having visited CCMB, and a large number of them being close friends.
+On the other hand, he was a people’s scientist.
+He was ever ready to propagate scientific temper to fight obscurantism, shoulder-to-shoulder with activists of various people’s science movements across the country.